remaro-network/blog-posts/ESR5_ESR9_YOLOX.md

 The source code for knowledge distillation in YOLOX-ViT is available at [https://github.com/remaro-network/KD-YOLOX-ViT](https://github.com/remaro-network/KD-YOLOX-ViT).

-## Enhancing Model Robustness with Alpha Beta Crown Tool in Side-Scan Sonar Object Detection
+## Enhancing Model Robustness with Adversarial Examples

 ### Introduction
 Ensuring the robustness of object detection models is paramount for safe and effective underwater robotic operations.
 Real-world scenarios often present challenges such as noise interference, occlusions, and varying environmental conditions, which can hinder the performance of computer vision systems.
-To address these challenges, we introduce a novel approach leveraging the Alpha Beta Crown tool to enhance the robustness of object detection models for side-scan sonar (SSS) imagery.
+To address these challenges, we introduce a novel approach leveraging the alpha-beta-Crown tool to enhance the robustness of object detection models for side-scan sonar (SSS) imagery.

 ### The Need for Robust Object Detection
 Autonomous underwater vehicles (AUVs) rely on accurate object detection capabilities to navigate, identify obstacles, and perform tasks efficiently in underwater environments.
 However, traditional models may struggle to maintain performance in the presence of noise or unexpected conditions, posing risks to mission success and equipment integrity.

-### Introducing the Alpha Beta Crown Tool
+### Introducing the Alpha-Beta-Crown Tool
-The Alpha Beta Crown tool offers a systematic methodology to improve the robustness of object detection models.
+The Alpha-Beta-Crown tool offers a systematic methodology to improve the robustness of object detection models.
 By generating specific safety properties, such as noise thresholds and bounding box criteria, the tool facilitates the identification of vulnerabilities in the model's predictions.
 This proactive approach enables us to address potential weaknesses before deployment, enhancing the model's reliability in real-world scenarios.

 ### Methodology
-Our approach involves iteratively refining the model using counterexamples generated by the Alpha Beta Crown tool.
+Our approach involves iteratively refining the model using counterexamples generated by the Alpha-Beta-Crown tool.
 When safety properties are violated, indicating potential vulnerabilities, the model is retrained using the last epoch weights as a starting point.
 This iterative process allows the model to learn from its mistakes and adapt to challenging conditions, thereby improving its robustness.

 ### Adversarial Attack Evaluation
 To assess the effectiveness of the enhanced model, we subject it to adversarial attacks using Projected Gradient Descent (PGD) before and after the refinement process.
 Adversarial attacks simulate real-world scenarios by introducing perturbations or noise to the input data, evaluating the model's resilience against such disruptions.
-By comparing the model's performance pre- and post-refinement, we can quantify the improvement in robustness achieved through the Alpha Beta Crown methodology.
+By comparing the model's performance pre- and post-refinement, we can quantify the improvement in robustness achieved through the Alpha-Beta-Crown methodology.

 ### Introducing Middle of Bounding Boxes Metric
 In addition to traditional evaluation metrics, we introduce a novel metric that measures the distance between the ground truth middle of the bounding boxes and the inference middle.
 This metric provides insights into the alignment between predicted and actual object locations, offering a more comprehensive assessment of model performance.